AngusWright/AstroStats/Md/IntroductionToStatistics_Section0.md

 ## False
 ```

-Firstly we notice that the default plotting of arrays in **python** is
+Firstly we notice that the default plotting of arrays in `python` is
-different to that in R; whereas **R** splits by index at the highest
+different to that in `R`; whereas `R` splits by index at the highest
-level, **python** splits at the lowest.
-This is because in **python**
+level, `python` splits at the lowest.
+This is because in `python`
-follows the “C” convention of filling arrays by incrementing the last
+follows the `C` convention of filling arrays by incrementing the last
 index most rapidly (which you can see in the print; the last index
 increments sequentially).
 This difference is much more than cosmetic;
-notice that neither of the arrays a or b are filled in the same manner
+notice that neither of the arrays `a` or `b` are filled in the same
-as the **R** equivalent.
+manner as the `R` equivalent.

-Internally the **python** “concatenate” method produces behaviour most
+Internally the `python` `concatenate` method produces behaviour most
-like R’s vector recycling, so we’ll focus on getting this to match
+like `R`’s vector recycling, so we’ll focus on getting this to match
-between **R** and **python**.
-If we assume that the discrepancy is
+between `R` and `python`.
+If we assume that the discrepancy is caused by
-caused by the R/python fill-order philosophy, then we can use reshape’s
+the `R`/`python` fill-order philosophy, then we can use reshape’s
-“order” option to try an alternative filling style.
+`order=` option to try an alternative filling style.

 ``` python
 #Alternate reshape ordering in python